 April 29 @ 10:00 am - 5:00 pm

-Our Genecraft Biohack is an event for creatives, scientists, artists and the intrigued to come together and creatively explore what humanity might look like in the future.
+Our Genecraft Biohack is a day of workshops and talks exploring art and genetics.
+It is an event for creatives, scientists, artists and the intrigued to come together and creatively explore what humanity might look like in the future.

 The 2016 Space Biohack was a sellout success drawing people from across the UK and overseas for a day of experiments, talks and DNA sonification.
 The Genecraft Biohack is the second edition of this annual event and will be focusing on genetics.